usnistgov/ElectionGlossary/index.md

 ## <a name="paper-ballot-side"></a>paper ballot side
 The face of a [paper ballot sheet](#paper-ballot-sheet).
 A [paper ballot](#paper-ballot) may have two sides.

+## <a name="paper-based-voting-system"></a>paper-based voting system
+A voting system that records votes, counts votes, and/or produces a report of the vote count from votes cast on paper cards or sheets.

 ## <a name="partisan-office"></a>partisan office